TheOdinProject/top-meta/community-rules.md

 - Articles or blog posts on unrelated topics/languages
 - Fundraising or donation drives
 - Job posts or recruitment
+- Memes, even if they are programming-related.
+It is acceptable to reply in a conversation with a relevant gif.

 [rule-name]: # (modmail)